Therayz1/Nano-Banana-Best-200-Json-Prompt/README.md

     "replaceable_elements": ["şirket türü", "semboller (ampul, dişli vb.)", "renk paleti"], "fixed_elements": ["minimalist estetik", "yenilikçilik ve ilerleme hissi"] },
-  "prompt_template": "Create a modern and memorable logo concept for a technology startup, integrating an abstract rising arrow or a growth graph, conveying a sense of innovation, progress, and dynamism, in a minimalist aesthetic with a color palette of {color_palette}."
+  "Create a modern and memorable logo concept for the 'TechS' technology startup, integrating an abstract rising arrow or a growth graph with the 'TechS' name, conveying a sense of innovation, progress, and dynamism, in a minimalist aesthetic with a color palette of {color_palette}."
 }
 ```